What you need to open a bank account or other product with TSB

 If you're a national from any other country outside the UK, EU, EEA or Switzerland please bring:

 - Full and current passport with valid UK Visa or a valid UK Biometric Residence Permit

 Proof of address

-- Bank, Building Society or Credit Union statement (showing a minimum of 2 transactions within the last 3 months)
+- Bank, Building Society or Credit Union statement (Except TSB bank statement, showing a minimum of 2 transactions within the last 3 months)

-- Utility bill/utility statement (except water bill or mobile phone bill) dated within the last 3 months
+- Utility bill (except water bill or mobile phone bill) dated within the last 3 months

 - Council tax bill for current Council Tax billing year and dated in the last 12 months

 - Full and current UK photocard driving licence (only if not used as proof of identity)